 Opportunity They are open to persuasion and so can be converted from a silent majority into vocal supporters.
 A strategic narrative can raise awareness.
 Efforts need to be focused on reaching them with fun, interesting content and so giving them reasons to engage easily through relevant channels.
 Activity The use of incentives would generate engagement, for example offering novel prizes that don't need to have a financial value but interesting opportunity.
-The use of multi-channel marketing campaigns, that doe unexpected things to gain their attention and challenge their perceptions.
+The use of multi-channel marketing campaigns that do unexpected things to gain their attention and challenge their perceptions.
 Reach out proactively and provide easy access to sign-up for information.
 Long-term brand building is required.

 Negative Minority Mind-set They are largely negative and comfortable to stay that way.
 Generally need more reasons to convert to become supporters.
 Often long-time residents who have personal agendas.
 Approach They need to be made aware of the activity with fact used to counter their perceptions.
 Monitoring their input so as not to be drawn in to long-challenging exchanges that only seek to support their views, and so there is only a need to addressing serious issues with proportionate responses.
 Opportunity There is limited benefit from investment in this area and so other segments will be the priority.
 Empowering other supporters to help counter negative voices can be persuasive.
 Activity Standardised responses that signpost from negative messages to relevant counter arguments.
 Using the community voice not the council.
-Providing positive language in communications and rewording content to ensure negative issues are presented in a way that is neutral or more balanced.
+Providing positive language in communications and offering more balance to any discussion.